stevehodgkiss/interaction/README.md

 use case represents something a user does with your application, and is named as a verb.
 SignUp, RequestResetPasswordEmail etc.

-This library is mostly glue around [Virtus](https://github.com/solnic/virtus) and [ActiveModel::Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations.html) to provide a convention for writing use cases.
-Virtus is used for parameter declaration and strict type coersion.
-ActiveModel::Validations is used for validation.

 ## Type coercion

-Whitelisting and sanitizing untrusted input into an expected type before it enters your application is good practice.
-Input is coerced into the type specified using Virtus.
-You can expect an attribute to be either the defined type or nil.
+Whitelisting and sanitizing untrusted input into an expected type before it enters your application is a good practice.
+Attributes are defined and coerced with Virtus.
+An attribute will either be the defined type or nil.

 ## Sign up example